-Both scalar and Matrix exposition will be taught and used.
-The course is based on lectures and homework.
-In every homework assignment, a communication presenting short description of the nature of the assignment and its lessons must be presented as an essential part of the submitted HW, or any other assignment.
-The homework will be both theoretical and empirical employing statistical software and actual data.
-An econometric study (mini project) will be assigned.
+Both scalar and Matrix exposition would be taught and used.
+The course is based on lecture and homework.
+The homework would be both theoretical and empirical using employing statistical software and actual data.
+In every homework and assignment, a communication presenting short description of the nature of the assignment and its lessons must be presented as an essential part of the submitted HW, or any other assignment.
+An econometric project would be assigned.
+For this purpose, student research topics in other courses or dissertations may be proposed by the students and are welcome.
 Both individual and group homework may be assigned.
-The range of this homework and project will depend on the range of available statistical software.
+The range of this homework and project would depend on the range of available statistical software.
 I would like to emphasize the importance of the quality of the research project and its presentation by the student.
 This research project must be of high quality.
-It may be presented to class and possibly to faculty.
-Students are thus expected to dedicate considerable time to the project.
-A student must attend the full class meeting to receive attendance and course credit for the same date.
-Homework is essential and students must be ready to present it in class.
-Quizzes will test knowledge gained by the HW.
-Some questions in the quizzes may be HW questions and others may be disclosed in advance.
-HW performance is not optional.
-It is a must.
+It would be presented to both class and faculty.
+(At least one more faculty member would attend the presentation.).
+The project is the reason for adding a fourth unit to the course credit.
+Students are thus expected to dedicated considerable time to the project.

-The main software we will use is Gretl.
+As software we will use Gretl.
+(We will follow the download and use in class.).
 This econometric software is freely available and is suitable for this course.
 However, there are costly other programs which are available for students and industry for a fee.
 I would be glad to guide any individual student who has access to any of this program in its use.